IMPORTANT NOTICE: DUE TO COVID-19, GRE SCORES ARE WAIVED AND APPLICATION FEE WAIVERS ARE AVAILABLE

 See below for Application Waiver code.

-The procedures involved in applying for Ph.D. graduate study in the Department of Pharmaceutics and Pharmaceutical Chemistry are described below.
+The procedures involved in applying for Ph.D. graduate study in the Department of Molecular Pharmaceutics are described below.
 To learn more about different areas of research offered, view the areas of research page.

 All applicants are required to use the Apply Yourself online application system through the Admissions Office.
 Below is a list of materials you will need to complete the process.